erickhun/blog/content/posts/explaining-blockchains-to-developers.md

 For Bitcoin, this database contains a ledger only.
 A ledger is basically records of how much “token” has been transferred between addresses.
 Everyone can create a “wallet”, and make a transaction on it.
 Those transactions will be visible by anyone in the world.
 Each time you want to “write” in the blockchain, it will cost a certain amount of “fees”.

-“Dubious dev 🤔: So... why not create a huge Postgresql/MySQL/MongoDB database cluster, and make it open to everyone?”
+“Dubious dev: So... why not create a huge Postgresql/MySQL/MongoDB database cluster, and make it open to everyone? 🤔”

 ## What looks like a “blockchain”?